DJ-lezama/DJ-lezama/README.md

   - Developed an iOS app focusing on gender equality and access to health information.
 - **iOS Development Lab Local Hackathon (2nd place)**
   - Developed 'Ecommunity', an app focusing on environmental issues and community engagement.
+- **ENACTUS Changemakers Social Challenge (2rd place)**
+  - Developed a mobile application utilizing Apple technologies and YOLOv5 object detection, to detect road hazards in real-time, providing auditory alerts to drivers and actionable insights for city planners to enhance road safety and sustainability.

 ## :busts_in_silhouette: Leadership Activities